tjnieradka/AD-Entra-Lab/docs/02-VyOS-Router_Setup.md

 ## 2. Overview VyOS 1.3 Configuration

 The following configurations were done on VyOS for the lab.
-Note that some of the settings were done because this is a lab where VMware environment is shut down when not in use (ie., this is not a production system that stays online all the time).
-Some rulesets where done to allow various tests (e.g., ICMP was enabled to allow pings and debugging).
+Note that some of the settings were done because this is a lab where VMware environment is shut down when not in use (i.e., this is not a production system that stays online all the time).
+Some rulesets were done to allow various tests (e.g., ICMP was enabled to allow pings and debugging).

 **1. Interfaces**